diamondstorm-leaderofchickenresistance/you-are-a-tschika/README.md

 # you-are-a-tschika
-SHH IT'S A FUCKING SECRET
+SHH IT'S A SECRET...
+but im working on it later, as this is low importance